December 18, 2019 |9 min read

 Lilies

-As lovely as they are, lilies are the most dangerous popular holiday plants to your fur babies.
-Just a couple bites of the lily's petals can result in severe kidney failure.
+As lovely as they are, lilies are the most dangerous popular holiday plants to for your fur babies.
+Just a couple of bites of the lily's petals can result in severe kidney failure.

 If you've received a bouquet of flowers or if you're using lilies to decorate this holiday season (which we do not recommend), keep them far out of reach of your fur baby or consider taking them to work or another location to enjoy them while your kitty remains safely at home.